groff_diff(7) — Linux manual page

 .hys [hyphenation-space]

-or “n”, if it can be justified by adding no more than
+“n”, if that adjustment can be achieved by adding no more

-threshold is set to its default value, 0.
-The default
+adjustment threshold is set to its default value, 0.
+The

-scaling unit is “m”.
-The hyphenation space adjustment
+default scaling unit is “m”.
+The hyphenation space

-threshold is associated with the current environment.
+adjustment threshold is associated with the environment.
 A

 negative argument resets the hyphenation space adjustment